 The Crescent Hotel ‘America’s Most Haunted Hotel’

 America’s Most Haunted Hotel?
 You read that right.
-The Crescent Hotel is considered to be the most active hotel in regards to ghostly happenings in the entire United States.
+The Crescent Hotel is considered to be the most active hotel in regard to ghostly happenings in the entire United States.
 With countless reports of ghostly activity all across the Crescent, you’d have trouble finding a corner of this hotel that isn’t haunted.
 As always, to understand the hauntings here, you must delve deep into the veins of its history.

 The History of the Crescent Hotel